MRingive/thejourneyof-prod/_posts/ff-updates/2022-06-07-financial-freedom-update-may-2022.markdown

 Staying home is cheaper.
 Or going somewhere close to home is also an option that can be much more affordable.
 But the reason I save money is so I can spend it on *something*.
 And one of those things are experiences.

 So there is a balance here.
 I definitely do not like the idea of going cheap and doing something that does not excite me.
-I think this relates to my favorite message from the [Can I retire young?](http://earlyretirementextreme.com/can-i-retire-young.html) post:
+I think this relates to my favorite message from [Can I retire young?](http://earlyretirementextreme.com/can-i-retire-young.html):

 > Instead of downgrading, choose to live differently.